-Savoiardi are a light, airy cookie that is wonderful with an espresso or cappuccino.
+Savoiardi Cookies are light, airy, and wonderful with an espresso or cappuccino.

 But did you know that this Italian treat is actually quite easy to make at home with very simple ingredients?

-You might know this Italian treat by another name - sponge fingers or even lady fingers, either way you'll love the taste of this homemade classic.
-I like to flavour these with a little vanilla extract and finely grated lemon rind.
-Just like many Italian recipes, the ingredients used to make this delicate Italian sweet are very basic - just eggs, sugar, flour and flavourings.
+You might know this Italian treat by another name – sponge fingers or even lady fingers, either way, you’ll love the taste of this homemade classic.
+I like to flavor these with a little vanilla extract and finely grated lemon rind.
+Just like many Italian recipes, the ingredients used to make this delicate Italian sweet are very basic – just eggs, sugar, flour, and flavorings.

-For this recipe, it is essential to separate eggs without getting any yolk into the whites.
-Any fat from the yolk will stop the egg whites beating up nice and fluffy.
+You’ll need just the basic ingredients of eggs, sugar, and flour plus flavorings to make Savoiardi Cookies.
+However, it’s essential to separate eggs without getting any yolk into the whites.
+Any fat from the yolk will stop the egg whites beat up nice and fluffy.

 There are a few ways to separate eggs easily but first start with cold eggs.
-Cold eggs yolks are less likely to break.
+Cold egg yolks are less likely to break.

 - Use a little contraption called a ‘separator’ (very inventive name) which allows you to crack the egg into it.
 The yolk will be held in the little indentation while the egg white slips out into a waiting bowl.